tmarkec/row_to_grow/README.md

 - Contact page
     - designed as a separate app and model to store data
     - standard contact form input fields are displayed for the user with a conformation toast message displayed after submission and a confirmation email sent to the user address
+- Blog page
+    - posts are displayed in columns with 3 posts per row, each post contains of: image, author, created date and post excerpt
+    - posts card are scaling up as the user hovers over them and clickable title and excerpt
+    - when clicked on title/excerpt user is redirected to blog detail page which will give user more description about the post
+- Blog detail page
+    - On this page, the user can read  description of the post that he clicked on and get all relevant information about it
+    - Bellow post section register user can like or unlike the post
+    - next to the like icon user can see number of likes
 - Footer
     - displayed on the bottom of every page, colors are matching footer display
     - divided into 3 sections